Who is a Close Contact

 You do not need to self-isolate if you are a Close Contact.

-Monitor yourself for symptoms, and if you develop any, get a test.
+Monitor yourself for symptoms for 10 days, and if you develop any, take a rapid antigen test (RAT).

 Last updated: at